ucb-bar/hammer/doc/CAD-Tools/Tool-Plugin-Setup.rst

 Steps
 ------------------------------------------------

 Each tool implements a steps method.
-For instance, a portion of the steps method for a P&R tool may look like:
+For instance, a portion of the steps method for a place-and-route tool may look like:

 .. _steps-example:
 .. code-block:: python